vmipfdr/GA-Game-Project-1/lib/carponentstriva.md

 	C. 1967 Chevrolet Camaro
 	D. 1964 Ford Mustang

-6. What is the worlds largest automotive company?
+6. As of 2015, what is the worlds largest automotive company?
 	A. Volkswagen Group
 	B. General Motors
 	C. Ford Motors